jpbnetley/algorithms/README.md

 > Algorithms and data structures in JS

-The goal of this fork is to keep the algoritms mostly the same, but convert them to ES6 syntax.
+The goal of this fork is to keep the algorithms mostly the same, but convert them to ES6 syntax.

 ## This project makes use of the following packages: